james-daniels/cgem/README.md

   sell        Sell side places order to sell crypto

 Flags:
-  -h, --help   help for cGem
+  -h, --help   help for cgem

-Use "cGem [command] --help" for more information about a command.
+Use "cgem [command] --help" for more information about a command.
 ```

 ## Easy process to buy